mkierzenka/SWDevProj/report/doc.md

 data across the eau2 system.

 In the following paragraphs, we will explain diagrams that outline the basic interactions between components of our system.
-There are three PNG diagrams, and can be found within this "report" folder.
+There are three attached PNG diagrams that can also be found within this "report" folder.

 ![](localgetflow.PNG)\